w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/td/introduction.md

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/traPzBmeuSo?si=fxN3PdWKUdz9LXk8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-<a href = "https://github.com/w3c/wot-cg/blob/main/Tutorials/whatiswot/13-Thing_Description/13-Thing-Description.mp4">Click here if YouTube does not work go to our GitHub.</a>
+If YouTube does not work, <a href = "https://github.com/w3c/wot-cg/blob/main/Tutorials/whatiswot/13-Thing_Description/13-Thing-Description.mp4">click here to watch from our GitHub repository.</a>

 In this tutorial, we will provide a general overview of a fundamental concept in the Web of Things — the Thing Description, or TD.
 A TD acts as a unique blueprint for the respective Thing, offering a standardized way to describe its functionality and how a Consumer should interact with it.